Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

 \section{Torsion pairs of finite type, quasi-cotilting and cosilting objects}

-In this section we clarify the relation among torsion pairs of finite type, quasi-cotilting torsion pairs and cosilting torsion pairs.
-The connections among these concepts are scattered in the literature and just partially known in the particular case where the ambient category is a category of modules.
-After recalling the main definitions and some basic facts about pure injective object (in Subs.\,\ref{pure_subs}), cosilting objects (in Subs.\,\ref{cosilt_obj_subs}), and quasi-cotilting objects (in Subs.\,\ref{quasicotilt_obj_subs}) we are going to prove the following main result of this section:
+In this section we clarify the relation between torsion pairs of finite type, quasi-cotilting torsion pairs and cosilting torsion pairs.
+The connections between these concepts are scattered in the literature and just partially known in the particular case where the ambient category is a category of modules (see Remark~\ref{rem.fintype-quasicotilting-cosilting}).
+After recalling the main definitions and some basic facts about pure injective objects (in Subsection~\ref{pure_subs}), cosilting objects (in Subsection~\ref{cosilt_obj_subs}), and quasi-cotilting objects (in Subsection~\ref{quasicotilt_obj_subs}) we are going to prove the following main result of this section: